Spoiled Sister's Luxury Car Shopping Opens A Discussion About Wealth Inequality And Entitlement Between A Reddit User And His Girlfriend

 Captain_Nerdrage

 He is still considering proposing to his girlfriend, and he agreed when someone suggested that he could pay off her debts as a wedding gift to her.
-Let's hope they can work this out despite the obvious wealth gap.
+The family dinner did not end well.